ibm-cloud-docs/codeengine/appdeploy-update.md

     Click **Private** to change the endpoint visibility of the app.
 The available URLs for your endpoint definition are displayed for the private and project-only URLs.

 4. To access your app securely by using a Virtual Private Endpoint, follow the instructions for  [Using your VPE to access an app](/docs/codeengine?topic=codeengine-vpe#using-vpes-app) to set up the VPE to access your app.

+If you have set your application for `visibility = private`, then you can only test your application through the [virtual private endpoint from within your Virtual Private Cloud (VPC)](/docs/codeengine?topic=codeengine-vpe).

 ## Updating your app with the CLI